 - Our grocery budget is for food items only.
 Cleaning supplies and paper products are budgeted in a separate “Home Supplies” category.

 - Most of our shopping is done at our local co-op.
-If we can’t find something there, we’ll stop at one of the big-box stores on the way home.
+If we can’t find something there, we’ll stop at one of the big-box grocery stores on the way home.

-Let’s get down to it.
-The reason we spend so much on food is because high-quality, healthy food that nourishes our minds and bodies is our number one priority.
+For my husband and I, high-quality, healthy food that nourishes our minds and bodies is our number one priority.

 I used to think paying down our student loans took the number one spot.
 However, after a series of health issues and careful research alongside a qualified holistic practitioner, I drew a different conclusion: What I put into my body every day has a direct impact on my physical, mental, and emotional wellbeing.
 And it’s worth investing in.